 Kindergarten students will have iPads and 1st-5th graders who don't currently have a Chromebook will be given a Chromebook this year.

 On the above PBIS matrix, you will see our expectations for Digital Citizenship.
-Students are responsible for their devices and their online behavior.
+Students are responsible for their devices and their online behavior while at school.

 Devices from Home:

-My goal is to provide clear, consistent communication.
-I will send out the Pittman Press each week on Friday afternoons.
+My goal is to provide clear and consistent communication.
+I will send out the Pittman Press each week on last day of the week.
 Included in the Press will be information that will help the school year run smoothly.
-It will be sent out on Class Dojo, posted on Facebook and sent out in a text.
+It will be sent out on Class Dojo, posted on Facebook, and sent out in a text.
 If you need to receive a paper copy of the Pittman Press, please contact your child’s teacher.

-Please make sure to call the office when you have an email, phone number or address change.
+Please make sure to call the office when you have an email, phone number, or address change.
 I will be using a text/email system called Blackboard Connect.
 This year, you will need to receive timely updates.
 Please make sure your contact information is up-to-date and that you are signed up to receive these texts.
 Here are the directions on how to do that.

 Feel free to contact me or the office through Dojo, phone or email.